cleanflight/cleanflight/docs/Board - CC3D.md

 * Single binary image mode - best mode if you don't want to use OpenPilot.
 * OpenPilot Bootloader compatible image mode - best mode if you want to switch between OpenPilot and Cleanflight.

+This short video shows how to flash step by step: https://youtu.be/eClp-YBeSms

 ## Single binary image mode.

 The entire flash ram on the target processor is flashed with a single image.